Breast Reduction Surgery | Find Price/Cost Information and Much More

 6 - 12 months

-You may consider having a breast reduction if your breasts are causing you physical discomfort, or you are unhappy with the size and shape of your breasts.
-A breast reduction can help:
+You may consider reduction surgery if your breasts cause you physical or emotional discomfort, or if you are simply unhappy with the shape and/or large size of your breasts.

 - Balance a difference in breast size